Breaking Boundaries: Dubai Set To Redefine Blockchain Technology At WBS Dubai

-(MENAFN- Zex PR Wire) Dubai, UAE, 17th March 2024, ZEX PR WIRE , The 29th edition of the World Blockchain Summit, organised by Trescon and co-hosted by Sun Minimeal, returns to Dubai on 22-23rd April 2024 at the iconic JW Marriott Hotel Marina.
+(MENAFN- Mid-East) The 29th edition of the World Blockchain Summit, organised by Trescon and co-hosted by Sun Minimeal, returns to Dubai on 22-23rd April 2024 at the iconic JW Marriott Hotel Marina.
 This highly anticipated event is summit is set to become a major focal point for global web3 and blockchain innovators to take note of the region's efforts towards a web3-driven future.
 This eagerly awaited edition is poised to become a critical hub for global web3 and blockchain innovators, highlighting UAE's efforts towards a future driven by web3 technology.

 The Summit, one of the longest-running global blockchain series, has become a pivotal platform for leading and emerging blockchain and web3 innovators, visionaries, though-leaders and policymakers to deliberate over the trending innovations and solutions that are driving the inclusion of blockchain-based solutions in critical sectors of the global economy.